danielharrell/does_music_move/does_music_move.md

 "movement."
 For we talk as if we hear just that in the music---movement---and as if any piece of music indeed moves itself in moving us.
 And how could it be otherwise?
-After all, if the measure of motion is time, and music happens in time, then music, it would seem, is a motion; and for lovers of music, among the most meaningful such motions in their lives.
+After all, if music happens in time, and time is a measure of motion, then music, it would seem, is a motion; and for lovers of music, among the most meaningful such motions in their lives.

+But then again, time may not be the only measure of motion, at least if by "motion", we mean *locomotion*, involving not just change in time, but change in place.
+Of motion in this sense, where time is certainly one measure, space would seem to be another. ---The space that measures the rise and fall of a bird in flight, for example.
+Or again, the rise and fall of a melody.
+More generally, the motion we hear in music, at least of any music that involves not just beats but tones, not just rhythm but melody and harmony, seems to be a kind of locomotion, a motion in space, where we indeed hear rising and falling, departing and returning, very like the motion we might see of a bird in flight.
+Yet to say we *hear* this motion in the case of music is one reason to doubt that the motion of music is happening in any actual space; and thus one reason to doubt that the motion we hear in music is real.
+For in what kind of actual space could there be a motion, like the rise and fall of a melody, that we can hear but never see?

+But there are several more reasons for doubt.
+Another reason for doubt is that there seems to be nothing we can identify in such a motion, for all its resemblance to the flight of a bird, like the bird itself.

+in which a bird, for
+example, And we seem to invoke a sense of space in talking about the motion, for example, of the rising and falling of a melody.

+Transition paragraph: mention that Zuckerkandl discusses this in Sound and Symbol even if not in Sense of Music, and it strikes me as an important issue, perhaps the most significant issue, in understanding music, and its place in the liberal arts.
+Slavery and free.
 (Make new paragraph here: about how music also happens in space as a movement; music is not simply change.
 Perhaps use motion picture paragraph to indicate difference in the illusoriness of music and illusoriness of motion pictures.
 Organize replies to evident illusoriness of motion in terms of motion being an illusion, being an appearance, and being a reality, in rough correspondence to the distinction made in Plato's Sophist.)

 But there may be less reason to accept this conclusion than to deny it; and to wonder, then,